ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 1. Install squish as above.
 1. Add to `C:\Users\<user>\AppData\Roaming\froglogic\Squish\ver1` the key `GlobalScriptDirs = "C:\\Jenkins\\workspace\\squish_ui_system_tests\\global_scripts"`
 1. Add applications under test to the server setup as above using the IDE
+1. Change the Application Behaviour to have a startup time of 120s.
 1. Check that the global script directory has been set.
 1. Switch off screen saver and power saving
 1. Next remote desktop from another machine as the user stated in the password doc